top of page

 THE RED CHRIS MINE

-The Red Chris is an operating open-pit copper/gold mine.
-The mine is located outside the community of Iskut, with the Klappan river flowing through the property less than 12 miles from its confluence with the culturally important Stikine River.
+The Red Chris is an operating open-pit copper/gold mine located outside the community of Iskut, BC.
+The Klappan River flows through the mine property less than 12 miles from its confluence with the culturally important Stikine River.
 The mine's proximity to the Sacred Headwaters and the transboundary nature of environmental management in this region has raised concerns across the border.

-The Red Chris tailings pond, which contains 107 billion cubic feet of mining waste, contains more toxic tailings than Mount Polley's, yet the 344 feet high dam utilizes the same dangerous and flawed design.
+The Red Chris tailings pond, containing 107 billion cubic feet of mining waste, is held back by a 344 feet high dam utilizing the same dangerous and flawed design as the one that breached at the Mount Polley Mine.

-An independent investigation and review, authorized under Section 8 of the Ministry of Energy and Mines Act, revealed problems with the tailings pond design, including serious risk of seepage and leakage and vulnerability to landslides.
+An independent investigation and review, authorized under Section 8 of the Ministry of Energy and Mines Act, found the dam to have 22 serious design and construction flaws.
+The investigation revealed problems with the tailings pond design, including serious risk of seepage and leakage and vulnerability to landslides.
 The review found there were no emergency response plans, no operating, maintenance, and surveillance manuals for the tailings facility, and no studies to detail what would happen if the dams collapse.

-The mine plan includes two open pits, the dumping of mining waste into natural lakes expanding behind tailings dams, and calls for structures that will have to be maintained into perpetuity - a time frame within which complete failure is guaranteed to occur.
+The mine, re-branded as the Eskay Creek Revitalization Project, lies in the Unuk River watershed, 20 miles from the B.C.-Alaska border, directly upstream from Southeast Alaska communities.
+The mine plan includes two open pits, with mining waste dumped into natural lakes.
+The toxic waste will be held back by tailings dams, which are structures that will have to be maintained into perpetuity - a time frame within which complete failure is guaranteed to occur.

 THE SCHAFT CREEK PROJECT